▶ How to use this simulator

 Weigh your car

-Weigh the car fully assembled with axles and wheels, but without the CO₂ cartridge.
-The 23g empty cartridge shell is added automatically by the sim.
+Weigh fully assembled with axles and wheels, without the CO₂ cartridge.
+The 23g empty shell is added automatically.

 scale / balance